victorrentea/spring/spring-security-jwt/ssl-cheat-shit.md

 Certificate=

-** GOAL: Create 2 .jks files that both trust eachother using asymetric keys.
+** GOAL: Create 2 .jks files that both trust each other using asymetric keys.
 In other words: JKS1{privateKeyA, publicKeyB} and JKS2{privateKeyB, publicKeyA}
 Goal: Using JKS1 on Server1 and JKS2 on Server2 to allow 2-way SSL (client-cert authentication)